zopefoundation/ZODB/doc/guide/writing-persistent-objects.rst

 ``__getitem__``.

-When that ``dict`` is later loaded from the database, the internal storage is rebuild from scratch.
+When that ``dict`` is later loaded from the database, the internal storage is rebuilt from scratch.
 This means that every key has its ``__hash__`` method called at least once, and may have its ``__eq__`` method called many times.